House of Wisdom: Origins and establishment

-Al-Ma'mun
+Al-Ma'mun's reign

 Under the sponsorship of Caliph al-Ma'mun (r.
 813–833), economic support of the House of Wisdom and scholarship in general was greatly increased.
-Al-Ma'mun, under the tutelage of his father, Caliph Harun al-Rashid, memorized the Koran word for word under the eyes of leading religious scholar of the court.
+Al-Ma'mun, under the tutelage of his father, Caliph Harun al-Rashid, memorized the Quran word for word under the eyes of leading religious scholar of the court.
 Al-Ma'mun's mistakes were instantly corrected.
 It was a common trait amongst Muslim poets, scientists, and authors to memorize their original texts for public lectures, which were typically done inside a mosque.
 This practice appeared to be ingrained inside al-Ma'mun's intellectual capabilities.

 His love for science was so great that it was said that he preferred scientific texts as the spoils of war.
 Furthermore, Abbasid society itself came to understand and appreciate the value of knowledge, and support also came from merchants and the military.
 It was easy for scholars and translators to make a living, and an academic life was indicative of high status in society; scientific knowledge was considered so valuable that books and ancient texts were sometimes preferred as war booty rather than riches.
 Indeed, Ptolemy's Almagest was claimed as a condition for peace by al-Ma'mun after a war between the Abbasids and the Eastern Roman Empire.

 The House of Wisdom was much more than an academic center removed from the broader society.
 Its experts served several functions in Baghdad.
 Scholars from the Bayt al-Hikma usually doubled as engineers and architects in major construction projects, kept accurate official calendars, and were public servants.
 They were also frequently medics and consultants.